Fort Bend Property Tax Delinquency Dates 2026

 Under Texas law, homeowners have the right to challenge the assessed value given to their homes by the Fort Bend Appraisal District.
 The legal mechanism for doing so is known as a property tax protest.

 However, the right to file a property tax protest does not impact your obligation to pay your property taxes on time.
-In most situations, the Fort Bend CAD must mail your Notice of Appraised Value by April 1.
-Then, you usually have until May 15 to file your protest with the Fort Bend Appraisal District, and protest hearings are held in June.
+FBCAD mails Notices of Appraised Value starting in April.
+You have until May 15, 2026 (or 30 days after your notice is mailed, whichever is later) to file your protest with FBCAD.
+Protest hearings are held from May through July.

 This means that by the time your property tax bill is mailed in October, it will already reflect your home’s new value after your property tax protest, and you will be expected to pay your taxes on time.

-If you disagree with the Fort Bend CAD’s assessment of your home’s value and want to file a property tax protest, Watchtower Protest is here to help.
+If you disagree with the Fort Bend CAD’s assessment of your home’s value and want to file a property tax protest, Ballard Property Tax Protest is here to help.
 We can represent you every step of the way, from filing your protest to taking on the Fort Bend Appraisal District during your formal protest hearing.

-Best of all, we won’t charge you anything unless we succeed in lowering your property taxes.
-So, why not sign up today for our risk-free property tax protest services?
+Best of all, we won't charge you anything unless we succeed in lowering your property taxes.
+Sign up today for our risk-free property tax protest services.